 Every other feature was assumed to be better.

 I do a lot of photography, and having a family, commuting by motorcycle, being a musician, and more, makes me inclined to have a relatively high optical zoom lens and high-definition video mode with stereo sound.
 The only other really nice-to-have feature would be a built-in GPS which automatically geo-tags the photos.
-I did not make the GPS a requirement, because realistically they do not track well indoors, and because there are so few GPS-enabled cameras I did not want to limit my overall camera choices.
+I did not make the GPS a requirement, because realistically, they do not track well indoors, and because there are so few GPS-enabled cameras, I did not want to limit my overall camera choices.

-Now, the next “issue” with the flash is actually holding the camera, because, after all, the flash is now “in the way”.
+Now, the next “issue” with the flash is actually holding the camera because, after all, the flash is now “in the way.”
 It’s not really, although I had to get used to it.
 Your left hand still has your thumb underneath, but keep your left index finger back behind the flash.

 So why even have a pop-up flash?
-The theory is that it raises the flash up high enough to not be a shadow over the long zoom lens.
-It is also allows for the flash to be larger, although I haven’t verified that the output is greater than other compact cameras of this size.
+The theory is that it raises the flash up high enough to not shadow over the long zoom lens.
+It also allows for the flash to be larger, although I haven’t verified that the output is greater than other compact cameras of this size.

 Soft Photo/Play Select Button

 A subtle consideration is that there is no mechanical switch to select between shooting and reviewing pictures.
 Instead, there is a soft button with a play icon.
 You push the button to review the pictures and videos you have already taken.
 It’s required to slightly press the shutter button to switch back to “take a picture” mode.